St. Mary's City, Maryland: Historic St. Mary's City: Reconstructed colonial town and living history

 Historic St. Mary's City is a large public access historic interpretation area with four public museums and is a re-creation of the original colonial capital of Maryland and also the original settlers village.

 It has several living history museums, and the entire complex is staffed by period dressed actors who recreate history theatrically, as well as archeologists and archeology students who provide scientific and historical interpretation, public archeological site displays, reconstructed colonial buildings, including ongoing year-round outdoor historical reenactments, a working colonial farm and the fully working replica of The Dove sailing ship, which was one of the "two original settlers ships that established the first Maryland colony" (Maryland's historical equivalent of the Mayflower).

 Historic St. Mary's City also provides presentations on different aspects of colonial era woodland Indian life.
 At special times of the year, members of the Piscataway Indian Nation also provide reenactments and other cultural demonstrations.
 The Piscataway people were the original inhabitants of St. Mary's City and also befriended and helped the early colonists.

 The area also hosts summer stock theater productions (with historical themes) and other special events.
 Historic St. Mary's City is owned by the State of Maryland and runs under a registered nonprofit charter.
 In addition to general tourism, the organization hosts special tours for school children, handling more than 20,000 students on field trips per year.

 Historic St. Mary's is under the administration of the "Historic St. Mary's City Commission", a government agency of the State of Maryland.

 St. Mary's College of Maryland

 The public honors college, St. Mary's College of Maryland, is a state-funded coed undergraduate liberal arts college.
 It is only one of two "Public Honors Colleges" in the nation and one of only a handful of small public liberal arts colleges.
 It was specifically tasked by the state of Maryland to be modeled after far more expensive private elite liberal arts colleges with the intention of offering such an education in the public sector.

 The school is secular (nonreligious); the name commemorates the original colonial settlement by that name, half of which was located where the college now stands.

-In 2014, U.S. News & World Report, in its annual "Best Colleges and Universities" report, ranked St. Mary's College as "5th" in the nation under the category "Top Public Schools" in the "Colleges" ranking.